Sviatoslav Richter: Memorable statements about Richter

 The Italian critic Piero Rattalino has asserted that the only pianists comparable to Richter in the history of piano performance were Franz Liszt and Ferruccio Busoni.

 Glenn Gould called Richter "one of the most powerful communicators the world of music has produced in our time".

-Nathan Milstein described Richter in his memoir From Russia to the West as the following: "Richter was certainly a marvelous pianist but not as impeccable as he was reputed to be.
+Nathan Milstein described Richter in his memoir From Russia to the West as the following: "Richter was certainly a marvellous pianist but not as impeccable as he was reputed to be.
 His music making was too dry for me.
 In Richter's interpretation of Ravel's Jeux d'eau, instead of flowing water you hear frozen icicles."

 Van Cliburn attended a Richter recital in 1958 in the Soviet Union.
 He reportedly wept during the recital and, upon returning to the United States, described Richter's playing as "the most powerful piano playing I have ever heard".

 Arthur Rubinstein described his first exposure to Richter as follows: "It really wasn't anything out of the ordinary.
 Then at some point I noticed my eyes growing moist: tears began rolling down my cheeks."

 Heinrich Neuhaus described Richter as follows: "His singular ability to grasp the whole and at the same time miss none of the smallest details of a composition suggests a comparison with an eagle who from his great height can see as far as the horizon and yet single out the tiniest detail of the landscape."

 Dmitri Shostakovich wrote of Richter: "Richter is an extraordinary phenomenon.
 The enormity of his talent staggers and enraptures.
 All the phenomena of musical art are accessible to him."

 Vladimir Sofronitsky proclaimed that Richter was a "genius", prompting Richter to respond that Sofronitsky was a "god".

 Vladimir Horowitz said: "Of the Russian pianists, I like only one, Richter."

 Pierre Boulez wrote of Richter: "His personality was greater than the possibilities offered to him by the piano, broader than the very concept of complete mastery of the instrument."

 Marlene Dietrich, who was Richter's friend, wrote in her autobiography, Marlene: "One evening the audience sat around him on the stage.
 While he was playing a piece, a woman directly behind him collapsed and died on the spot.
 She was carried out of the hall.
-I was deeply impressed by this incident and thought to myself: “What an enviable fate, to die while Richter is playing!
-What a strong feeling for the music this woman must have had when she breathed out her life!”
+I was deeply impressed by this incident and thought to myself: "What an enviable fate, to die while Richter is playing!
+What a strong feeling for the music this woman must have had when she breathed out her life!"
 But Richter did not share this opinion, he was shaken".

 Gramophone critic Bryce Morrison described Richter as follows: "Idiosyncratic, plain-speaking, heroic, reserved, lyrical, virtuosic and perhaps above all, profoundly enigmatic, Sviatoslav Richter remains one of the greatest recreative artists of all time."